GiadaFerrario/giadaferrario/README.md

 ### Hi there 👋🏻
-I am Giada, I am a Full Stack Developer 👨🏻‍💻 and a MSE student in Computer Science 📚
+I am Giada, I am a Full Stack Developer 👨🏻‍💻 with a MSE degree in Computer Science 📚
-- 🔭 I’m currently working on my master thesis
+- 🔭 I’m currently working as Full Stack Dev
-- 🌱 I’m currently improving my knowledge working with valued people
+- 🚀 I’m currently improving my knowledge working with valued people
+- 🌱 I’m currently learning and deepenig new programming languages to expand my knowledge
 - 📫 Reach me on [Linkedin](https://www.linkedin.com/in/giada-ferrario)

 ### 🔥 My Stats :